arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 If set, issue an `fsync` call when writing to disk (set to false to issue `fdatasync` only.
 Default: false.

+`--rocksdb.block-align-data-blocks`

+If true, data blocks are aligned on the lesser of page size and block size, which may waste some memory but may reduce the number of cross-page I/O operations.

 ### Background tasks